morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 - The antenna will only fold 90 degrees in one direction and will not rotate at all.
 My opinion is that adapters of this style should fold 90 degrees in 2 directions and rotate 180 degrees (or have a removable antenna).
 The antenna is not removable.
 As it is, this adapter will require a [right angle usb adapter](https://www.amazon.com/dp/B07S6B5X76) to work effectively with small systems like the Raspberry Pi 4B or on laptop/notebook computers.
 Basically, any computer that has horizontal usb ports will need the right angle usb adapter.

-Overall: If you are looking for a rtl8811cu adapter that has slightly above average range and good performance, this adapter should be on your short list but be prepared to purchase a right angle usb adapter if your computer has horizontal usb ports.
+Overall: If you are looking for a rtl8811cu adapter that has good performance and the lack of a flexible antenna is not a problem, this is a good adapter.
+Be prepared to purchase a right angle usb adapter if your computer has horizontal usb ports.

-Additional adapters with the rtl8811cu chipset will be added as time permits.
-If you have suggestions for adapters that should be included here, please let me know in `issues`.

 -----